-A student's top concern should be determining whether or not a particular institution is a good fit for him or her.
+Your student's top concern should be determining whether or not a particular institution is a good fit for him or her.
 Students should apply to the college of their choice, and then work with their financial aid office to determine a plan to enroll.
-Parents can assist their son or daughter in the college selection process by having him or her consider the following criteria:

 Robert Morris University is a private, not-for-profit associate, baccalaureate, and master's degree-granting institution, accredited by the Higher learning Commission of the North Central Association of Colleges and Schools (230 South LaSalle Street, Chicago, Illinois 60604, 312.263.0456).
 RMU serves over 7000 students interested in getting an education that meets the demands of today's business, graphic arts, health care, culinary and technical world at its main campus in Chicago as well as at locations in Arlington Heights, DuPage, Elgin, Orland Park, Bensenville, Schaumburg, Springfield, Peoria and Lake County.